 You can save money through a traditional IRA as long as you have earned income for the calendar year that you declare to the IRS.
-The maximum contribution amount for 2022 is $6,000, but those age 50 or older are allowed to contribute up to $7,000 beginning January 1 of the year they turn 50.
+The maximum contribution amount for 2023 is $6,500, but those age 50 or older can contribute an additional $1,000 in the calendar year they turn 50.

 You may be able to deduct all or part of your contribution to a traditional IRA depending on how much you earn.
 If neither you nor your spouse is covered by a retirement plan at work, you can deduct the full amount of your contribution.
 If either you or your spouse is covered by a retirement plan at work, then you may be limited to a partial deduction or no deduction at all (FIGURE 1).